-McGuire's cross country teams have finished first or second in the Big Ten Championships in 16 of the last 20 seasons, winning it all in 1992, '93, '94, 2002, '03, '04, '05 and '06.
-U-M captured the regional championship in 1993, '94, '95, 2004, '05, '08 and '11, while posting 15 top-two finishes and top-four finishes in 23 of 24 seasons under McGuire -- including a second-place finish or better in eight of the last 10 seasons.
-U-M boasts nine top-10 finishes at the NCAA Championships and has placed among the event's top 15 all but six times over McGuire's tenure, most notably a second-place finish at the 1994 NCAA Championships and a third-place finish in 2006.
+McGuire's cross country teams have finished first or second in the Big Ten Championships in 19 of the last 24 seasons, winning it all in 1992, '93, '94, 2002, '03, '04, '05, '06 and '12.
+U-M captured the regional championship in 1993, '94, '95, 2004, '05, '08, '11, '12, '13 and '15 while posting 18 top-two finishes and top-four finishes in 23 of 24 seasons under McGuire -- including a second-place finish or better in 13 of the last 18 seasons.
+U-M boasts 14 top-10 finishes at the NCAA Championships -- 12 under McGuire -- and has placed among the event's top 15 on 17 occasions over McGuire's tenure, most notably a second-place finish at the 1994 NCAA Championships and a third-place finish in 2006.
 The Wolverines have notched top-five performances in two of the last three seasons, finishing fifth in 2012 and fourth in 2013.

-In addition to his cross country duties, McGuire has served as associate head coach and assistant coach for Michigan's women's track and field program for 21 seasons.
+In addition to his cross country duties, McGuire has served as associate head coach and assistant coach for Michigan's women's track and field program for 26 seasons.
 With his assistance, Michigan has captured 14 Big Ten Conference championships and has won three triple crowns (Big Ten cross country, indoor and outdoor track titles in the same academic year).

 McGuire was named head women's cross country coach in 1992 after two seasons as an assistant coach.
 He joined the Michigan staff in 1990 after holding coaching and recruiting positions at the University of Kansas and Eastern Michigan University.
 At Kansas, McGuire handled recruiting while working with the distance runners.
 McGuire helped lead EMU to one cross country and three track and field Mid-American Conference championships.